Sinestro Corps

-The Sinestro Corps, occasionally known as the Yellow Lantern Corps, is a supervillainous group and analog to the Green Lantern Corps in the DC Universe.
-They are led by Sinestro, and derive power from the emotional electromagnetic spectrum of fear.
+The Sinestro Corps, occasionally known as the Yellow Lantern Corps, is a supervillainous group and fascistic analog to the Green Lantern Corps in the DC Universe.
+They are led by Sinestro, and derive power from the emotional spectrum of fear.

 Publication history

 The Sinestro Corps first appeared in Green Lantern vol. 4 #10 and was created by Geoff Johns and Ethan Van Sciver.

 Fictional history

 Before the Corps

 The Parallax entity is a space parasite that is the embodiment of fear and was imprisoned within the Central Power Battery on Oa.
 This caused green power rings to be weak to the color yellow, and Parallax subsequently became known as the "yellow impurity" over time.

 Thaal Sinestro, at the time the universe's greatest Green Lantern, was sent to Earth by Supernova in a plot to erase Guy Gardner from history.
 Booster Gold was assigned to prevent this from happening.
 To do so, he convinced Sinestro to leave Earth, claiming that he was an admirer from the future, and that his yellow Legion of Super-Heroes flight ring was a tribute to Sinestro.
-When asked what Corps he belongs to, Booster ad-libbed, "The...Sinestro Corps", leading Sinestro to twirl his mustache in thought while mumbling, "Of course...Of course."
+When asked what Corps he belongs to, Booster ad-libbed, "The...
+Sinestro Corps", leading Sinestro to twirl his mustache in thought while mumbling, "Of course.
+Of course."

 After Sinestro went rogue, he was banished by the Guardians of the Universe to Qward in the antimatter universe.
 When he returned, he wielded a power ring which used yellow energy.
 After various encounters with Earth's Green Lantern, Hal Jordan, he was imprisoned within the Central Power Battery.
-There he was able to use his ring, which uses fear, as opposed to willpower, as a power source, to awaken Parallax from hibernation.
+There he was able to awaken Parallax from hibernation.
 From there, Parallax and Sinestro were able to influence the fall of Hal Jordan and instigate the fall of the Green Lantern Corps, leaving one last Green Lantern: Kyle Rayner.